What it means to be suddenly single.

 - A single parent whose children have left home

 Becoming suddenly single underlines the fact it isn’t a choice we’ve made and I think that is the crux of it.
 When someone we love leaves our lives abruptly, we’re left with feelings of lost control.
 We’re used to making decisions, taking responsibility and getting life done.
 When we’re left, it shakes us to our core.
-All of a sudden we’re reminded our lives and heart have become dependent on another.
+All of a sudden we’re reminded our lives and heart are dependent on each other.

 Sometimes becoming suddenly single makes us feel like a failure.

 We didn’t try hard enough, we weren’t good enough wives or mothers.
 We didn’t save our loved one or they wouldn’t have passed on.
-As if being alone for the first time in decades wasn’t challenging enough, we may also be struggling with feelings of guilt and anger.
+We may be struggling with feelings of guilt and anger, as if being alone for the first time in decades wasn’t challenging enough.

 Guilt is going to keep us stuck energetically in the past and the repetitive cycle of “what if”.
 Unfortunately guilt doesn’t serve anyone, least of all the one who’s left.
 I think of guilt as a substitute emotion.
 It’s a distraction to mask what we’re really feeling.

 Anger at being left is very understandable.
 If your spouse or partner cheated and left, anger is a natural emotion.
 It’s not fair.
-No one deserves to be treated this way!
+No one deserves to be treated as if they’re not important.

 Did a death cause you to be suddenly alone?
 Don’t be surprised if you feel anger and fear in equal proportions.
 Dying is simply another form of abandonment by your loved one and while it’s not rational, we can’t help but feel anger at the change and loss it forces on us.

 Be prepared for a roller coaster of feelings and emotions.
 One day you may feel a surge of relief and happiness which could be followed by a deep dive into depression with anxious thoughts of the future.
 Don’t be afraid, you can get through this.
-In fact I would be surprised if you don’t look back at some point and realize you’ve not only embraced your new status but you’re actually OK.
+Think ahead to a time when you can look back and realize you’ve embraced your new single status.

 - Try to release the “this shouldn’t have happened to me” feeling.
 Thought patterns like this only keep you stuck in pain and anger.
-We’re not defined by what happens in our lives, but by how we choose to define what happens.
+We’re not defined by what happens in our lives, but by how we choose to feel about it.
 Let those thoughts go and instead focus on any lesson you can find.
-For example; if your guy cheated on you, what traits can you look out for the next time?
+For example; if your guy cheated on you, what would you do differently next time?

-- Don’t waste your time feeling it’s about you.
-You’re not the reason this happened!
-When we allow love into our hearts and lives, we allow in the possibility of being hurt.
-It would be great if other people did what we want them to sugar, but it doesn’t work that way does it?
-All we can do is make sure we’re taking care of our hearts and souls at all times.
+- Don’t waste time feeling it’s about you.
+You’re NOT the reason this happened!
+When we allow love into our hearts, we allow in the possibility of being hurt.
+It would be great if other people did what we want them to, but it doesn’t always work that way does it?
+All you can do is your best and that’s good enough.

 - I’ve learned sometimes the worst that can happen turns out to be the best thing to happen.
 You may be shaking your head; “how could death or divorce be the best thing to happen to me”?
 You just have to trust me on this one.
 A lot of the pain we experience when we’re left comes from thoughts about what it means.
-Just the expression “being left” brings up a lot of stuff.
-What I do know is sometimes we can’t go on to a better or deeper life phase without getting stuck in some crap first.
-Learning how to get out of the shit phase strengthens us and gives us appreciation for how awesome we are.
+Just the expression “being left” can bring up a lot of stuff!
+Sometimes we can’t go on to a better or deeper phase of our lives without getting stuck in some crap first.
+Learning how to get out of a shitty time in our lives gives you inner balls.

-- There are worst things in life than being alone.
+- There’s worse things in life than being alone.
 A lot worse.
 Again don’t let your thoughts take over.
 Just being alone isn’t bad or wrong.
 It just is.
 Doesn’t mean it will last forever.
-Although you may find after the first kicking and screaming fit you have, you settle down and enjoy your own company.
+Although you may find after the first kicking and screaming fit you have, you’re able to settle down and enjoy your own company.
 Don’t knock it until you’ve tried it.

-- Think of this time of being “suddenly single” as a “You” cruise.
+- Think of this time of being “suddenly single” as a “YOU” cruise.
 You get to call the shots and do exactly what you want.
 Whenever you want.
 OK I get it.
 Maybe you want to do it with someone else, but that will come.
 Enjoy this time of being in between while you can.
-Learn to listen to your wants and desires, your likes and dislikes without having to filter through other people.
+Learn to listen to your wants and desires, your likes and dislikes without having to filter them through another’s persective.
 It’s all about you baby.
 What do you want to do with the rest of your life?
 How will you create it?
 What dreams can you start chasing?

 - By all means seek professional support if you’re feeling out of your depth or as if you’re just barely treading water.
 Once you turn fifty, you still have lots of delicious time left to be happy.
 Don’t waste it by ignoring your deepest needs.
 Find a therapist or counsellor who can help you unravel some of the more personal stuff.
-Relying just on friends to unload can put a strain on the friendship.
-Friends lack the objectivity you need at this challenging time.
+Relying on friends to unload can put a strain on the friendship and they lack the objectivity you need to get you unstuck.